cindyl5697/sep11-freedom-project/entries/entry03.md

 Today I continue to explore [Firebase](https://firebase.google com) from the [Freedom Project Tool list](https://docs google.com/document/d/1oJFrErlAZvB-0V923QGOm4X3CwiceJsKot2R6Jz8Mdc/edit) by learning deeper about Firebase, as well as continuing to test some code out I made my final decision to use [Firebase](https://firebase google.com) as my final Freedom Project tool  I also continue to explore and learn "how to make" my freedom project, to-do list by watching this [youtube tutorial](https://www.youtube.com/results?search_query=javascript+firebase)
 _________________
-In my previous Engineering Design Process, I have already defined the problem of creating my project, which is the struggle of students and adults forgetting their tasks  To solve that problem, I research the tool and know how it can apply to my project  I also think about the solutions that can help to correspond to solve real-life problems
+In my previous Engineering Design Process, I have already defined the problem of creating my project, which is the struggle of students and adults forgetting their tasks  To solve that problem, I research the tool and know how it can apply to my project  I also think about the solutions that can help to correspond to solve real-life problems.

 <br>
 Through the Engineering Design Process, I am still researching Firebase and how Firebase can help me build my project  This time, I learn from [this website](https://firebasetutorials.com/what-can-firebase-do/) that Firebase has four categories Develop, Quality, Analytics, and Grow  I focus on the first half of the main category Develop, which contains Authentication, Database, and Storage
 <br>